estreeper/rules_hound/README.md

 # rules_hound
-Answers import MTG rules questions for you like where to find the Wizards Store Locator
+Answers important MTG rules questions for you like where to find the Wizards Store Locator